mattcowen/BlueForceTracker/README.md

 <p>Shows how to use the new SignalR for ASP.NET Core 2.</p>

-<p>Update the appsettings.json with your Bing Maps key and Azure storage connection string</p>
+<p>Update the appsettings.json files with your Bing Maps key and Azure storage connection string</p>

 <p><a href="http://www.mattcowen.co.uk/single-post/2017/11/14/SignalR-in-ASPNET-Core-2">Read more here</a>